 Haworth is populated by delightful little shops in all their 19th-century refinery.
 There's a chocolaterie that sells salted toffee, coconut truffles and other sweet treats.
 You'll discover an apothecary that stocks vintage gifts and food hampers, as well as shops selling ladies' fashions, decorative ceramic stores and, of course, Brontë souvenirs.

 Frequently asked questions about Hotels in Haworth

-What are the most booked hotels in Haworth?The best hotels to stay in Haworth are The Fleece Inn, Rosebud Cottage Guest House and Ashmount Country House.
+What are the most booked hotels in Haworth?One of the best hotels to stay in Haworth is Ashmount Country House.

 What is the lowest price for a double room in Haworth?YHA Haworth in Haworth offers one night in a double room at the price of £29.

 If I want to stay in the center of Haworth, which hotels shall I consider?Rosebud Cottage Guest House and The Fleece Inn are located in the central neighborhood of Haworth.